Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

 To say nothing about GaoGaiGar and its derivatives is a crime.
 Basically, GaoGaiGar's a super robot with excellent defense, yet dodges like crazy with its only downside being its EN costs for its more powerful attacks and its pitiful attack range.
 On top of that, its "Protect Shade"/"Protect Wall" defensive skill buffs defense against small damages (pilot Gai Shishioh has the "Invincible" Spirit Command note Reduce all damage received from the next attack to 10, which when used in conjunction with Protect Shade/Wall, means he takes no damage from the next hit).
 Also, unlike its Alpha 3 counterpart, Goldymarg isn't a separate unit, so the GaoGaiGar can use the GoldionHammer as many times as possible.
 Once the story brings in the Genesic GaoGaiGar and Goldion Crusher, it can use the Crusher infinitely to your heart's content.
 Wow, talk about one God of Destruction... breaking the game.

 Incidentally, in order to make things simple for combining the supporting Ryu robots (because you can form both their normal combinations and their combinations fuelled by THE POWER), all four of them share upgrades and levels.
 Basically, you can get four fairly decent units for the price of one, and eight different pools of Spirit Commands (4 from the Ryu robots, 4 more from each of their combined forms, with 2 of them being an easy to unlock Secret Character).
 Oh, and the upgrades you spend on the male Ryus get carried over to the female Ryus, which also share character levels with each other.
 That means you get two more fairly decent supporting robots for the price of one.
 Thanks to how combinations are handled in W, you're equipping up to three units with a part for every part given to each of the Ryu robots.
-To take this Up to Eleven, they also share pilot skills (give one "Will Limit Break", all four/two gets the effect), which means they are, by far, the most resource efficient units in SRW history.
+To take this Up to Eleven, they also share pilot skills (give one "Will Limit Break", all four/two gets the effect), which means this squad of ErsatzAutobots are, by far, the most resource-efficient units in SRW history.
 Whew!
 What a mouthful!

 Volfogg has an attack that nullifies barriers of anyone it attacks, and has two HP bars with "Double Image" (Mirror Image proxy).
 Mic Sounders the 13th can buff Will for allies and its attacks inflict status effects, one of which gets a MAP variant, and all of them have high damage capabilities and are ammo-based.
 Finally, King J-Der inherits upgrades from GaoGaiGar and has insane durability backed with "Double Image" and a damage reduction skill complimented by strong attacks.
 It gets a four-pilot Spirit Command pool and is an LL-sized super robot, which essentially turns it into a more durable mini-Valzacard.
 In short, the whole cast of GaoGaiGar is a big family of game breakers.